Neelka96/matplotlib-challenge/README.md

 ### Limitations
 - [ ] Graphed results are qualitative not quantitative
-- [ ] Exported images lack complete titling for easy comprehension in any space
-- [ ] Time frame for DataFrame is a static moment instead of a dynamic range
+- [ ] Time frame for DataFrames is limited up to 45 days instead of an open dynamic range

 [:arrow_up: Return to TOC](#table-of-contents)